Harold Searles: Relatedness

 Searles saw the schizophrenic individual as struggling with the question, not so much of how to relate, but of whether to relate to others.
 Searles, however, considered this merely as an exacerbated version of the same (if hidden) conflict that affects us all.

 Searles' interpersonal ideal – in the formulation of which he was indebted to Martin Buber – was of what he called a mature relatedness, something which involves connection without merging, or the loss of personal boundaries.

 "The Effort to Drive the Other Person Crazy"

 In an article of 1959, "The Effort to Drive the Other Person Crazy", Searles examined six modes of interpersonal communication, arguing that "each of these techniques tends to undermine the other person's confidence in his own emotional reactions and his own perception of reality".
 Among these techniques were switching emotional wavelengths while discussing the same topic; and dealing with different topics (life and death/trivial) while remaining on the same wavelength.

 Such attempts at crazy-making were often applied by patients to therapists, who had the task of enduring them without retaliation.
 Searles added moreover that it was important for the therapist to survive their own wish to kill the patient.

-Criticism

-Like many articles in psychoanalysis from the early and middle part of the 20th century, Searles' work reflects an older version of views on homosexuality and transsexuality that are no longer part of the current mainstream of psychoanalytic thought.